wustl-oncology/immuno_lsf_wdl_compute1/README.md

     └── sample3/
 ```

-## 3. Submit job to run the immuno workflow
+## 3. Launch the immuno workflow

-Within your analysis directory, navigate to `cloud-workflows/manual-workflows`.
+Within your working directory, navigate to `cloud-workflows/manual-workflows`.

-Double-check that the parameters defined in `run_immuno_compute1.sh` are correct (file paths, cromwell jar, clean scratch directory settings etc.)
+Double-check that the parameters defined in `run_immuno_compute1.sh` are correct (file paths, clean scratch directory settings etc.)

 You will need to input 4 arguments to run the command:
 1) `--sample` - sample name in the format of "Hu_254" for a single sample or "Hu_344 Hu_048" for multiple samples.